Top 10 Best Cities in Brazil

 The financial hub of Brazil, São Paulo has become a major player in global economics and is first up on our list of the Top 10 Best Cities in Brazil.
 Home to Brazil’s largest and most diverse population, São Paulo is known for its status as the concrete jungle, where visitors come to do business, rather than focusing on sightseeing.
-The bustling city’s fast paced lifestyle may not be for everyone, but if you’re curious about what cements Brazil as the world’s third biggest economy, a visit to the city is an excellent way to experience it first hand.
+The bustling city’s fast-paced lifestyle may not be for everyone, but if you’re curious about what cements Brazil as the world’s third-biggest economy, a visit to the city is an excellent way to experience it first hand.
 São Paulo is also a great place to start or end your visit in Brazil, as the city’s major airport receives flights from over 90 cities worldwide.
 Do not miss this Best City in Brazil on your next visit!

 A long coastline wraps around Salvador, and many hotels are treated with ocean views.
 If you’re looking for the ultimate beach escape, take a ferry to the nearby Praia do Forte or Morro de São Paulo, beach villages located two hours from mainland Salvador

 Next up on our list of the Best Cities in Brazil is Recife.
 Like Salvador, Recife is home to an abundance of attractive beaches and colonial architecture.
 A beach getaway with a historic flair, Recife is privileged to have pleasant weather year round.
-The nearby town of Olinda is the best place to see colorful colonial architecture, and cultural livelihood of the area.
+The nearby town of Olinda is the best place to see colorful colonial architecture and cultural livelihood of the area.
 Olinda is home to an abundance of craftspeople, honoring old world traditions.

 Paraty, located on Brazil’s Costa Verde or “Green Coast”, is surrounded in equal parts by mountains and coastline.
 This wonderful dream town comes in next on our list the Best Cities in Brazil.
 Gold was once funneled from the mining regions of inland Brazil through Paraty.
 Evidence of the city’s historical past stands today in the form of beautiful colonial architecture and cobblestone streets.
 Visit the quaint city to escape from the bustling metropolis of Rio de Janeiro, and enjoy strolls through cobblestone streets, and boat rides to the surrounding islands.
 A boat ride from Paraty is a fantastic way to explore the hundreds of nearby islands surrounding the mainland.
 Ilha Grande is one of the most well-known islands, and small pousadas on the peaceful island are the perfect place to relax and unwind before your trip back to the mainland.

 Foz do Iguassu is located in Iguassu Falls National Park, home to 300 of the world’s most powerful and breathtaking waterfalls.
 Surrounded by lush rainforest and permanently adorned with rainbows, this landscape must be seen to be believed.
 Wooden walkways are placed through the falls, and you can feel the mist of the forceful waterfalls while you explore them.
 Foz do Iguassu is the name of the nearest town on the Brazilian side of the national park.
 Stay in the Belmond das Cataratas in Foz do Iguassu to maximize your experience in Igaussu Falls.
 Descended from the historic Orient Express Hotel line, the Belmond das Cataracts, delivers unforgettable charm and convenience.